renehorstmann/Mathc/README.md

 vec4 has subdata for both, vec2 and vec3 (.xy, .xyz, .yza, .za, ...).
-There are also variants for double, int, unsigned, char, uchar and bool with d, i, u, c, uc and b prefix.
+There are also variants for double, int, uchar and bool with d, i, uc and b prefix.

 ## Basic functions